 The second is a short article about how the studios were actively seeking child/teen stars.
 The unknown author, while incorrectly giving Judy’s age as 14, praises her abilities stating that she “steams up songs like a circus calliope.”

 June 23, 1938: This ad appeared in the Film Daily trade magazine.
 Judy is featured, with two of her films noted.

 Also on June 23, 1938: Everybody Sing was still getting good reviews and good box office.
 Also, the teen wave currently over Hollywood is noted in this uncredited article which, again, incorrectly lists Judy’s age as 14.

 June 23, 1941: Here’s something curious.
 This short and uncredited review of Ziegelfd Girl from the Bristol Daily Courier in Bristol, Pennsylvania, calls out “We Must Have Music” as the highlight of the film.
 That number was cut from the film allegedly before it was released and the footage has been lost.
 When this was published the film had already been in release for two months, so how did this person know about the song?
-Had he or she seen the MGM musical short We Must Have Music and conflated the two?
+Had they seen the MGM musical short We Must Have Music and conflated the two?
 That’s unlikely because in the short film there are just a few quick clips from the number and they’re not identified as being from any particular film plus the short wasn’t released until 1942.
-One wonders if perhaps the reviewer saw a different cut of Ziegfeld Girl?
+Or, this could be a pre-written review sent out by the publicity department at MGM.
 Curious.

 June 23, 1947: Judy and Gene Kelly rehearsed the “Be A Clown” number for The Pirate.
 Time called: 2 p.m.; Judy arrived at 2:30 p.m.; dismissed: 5:05 p.m.